OK, I’m an average gal.

-The stranger (that I’ll likely never see again) is a recent immigrant working his butt off in three jobs to pay for college.
+The person was a recent immigrant working his butt off in three different jobs to pay for college.

-He couldn’t believe I left regular jobs when other people kill for the credentials that can lead to a stable career.
-I felt the need to open his eyes to the fact there is money to be made outside of working for someone.
+He couldn’t believe I left regular jobs other people might kill for.
+I felt the need to open his eyes to the fact that there is money to be made outside of working for someone.

-For two, making money on his own might save him a lot of energy.
-I mean three jobs?
-His story still has me feeling pretty, pretty, pretty guilty.
-(Shout out to Larry David.)
+For two, making money on his own might have saved him a lot of energy.
+I mean three jobs on top of going to school?

 He saw the possibilities, but he had no idea where to begin and I was reminded how starting from square one feels like an uphill battle.

 Regardless, that $20 made me feel like a million bucks.
 And for a newbie, it made me realize anything is possible.

 It proved I have what it takes to make money on my own.
-People want the skill that I possess.
+People actually want the skill that I possess.

 I do want to make one thing clear.
-Self-employment isn’t for everyone.
+Full-time self-employment isn’t for everyone.